jenkinsci/remoting/docs/remoting-3-compatibility.md

 * `JnlpProtocol` / `JnlpProtocol1` / `JnlpProtocol2` / `JnlpProtocol3` classes were removed.
   Their functionality has been moved to the <code>JnlpProtocolHandler</code> class and its subclasses.
 * <code>JnlpServerHandshake</code> class and all its subclasses have been removed from the library
-* Several debendent internal classes have been removed or modified
+* Several dependent internal classes have been removed or modified

 The only **known** usage of the classes was in the Jenkins core, the incompatibility is fixed in the [pull-request #2492](https://github.com/jenkinsci/jenkins/pull/2492).